 Ideal length of stay: 3 nights

-Directions: Most travellers arrive by air to Tawi airstrip, a 25-minute drive away.
+Directions: Most travellers arrive by air at Amboseli airstrip, about an hour's drive away.

 Food & drink

 Usual board basis: Full Board

 Food quality: Satao Elerai serves broadly European- and American-style food with vegetarian options always on offer.
 The day starts with tea, coffee and biscuits in the lounge area (you can also request them with a wake-up call), before the morning game drive.